ccloops/todont/README.md

 Catherine Looper
 ### Motivation

 In this project, I built a React frontend Todo List application.
-This app is awaiting persistence.
+This app uses local storage for persistance.

 In this application, I configured webpack to compile JavaScript and SASS into a bundle and configured babel to transpile JSX and ES6 to ES5 JavaScript.
 I was able to create and render React components to the DOM, add event listeners to React components, and update React component state.